Entire functions with two radially distributed values: Introduction

 Theorem~\ref{thm2} shows that for certain $\alpha\in(0,\pi/2)$ there exists a transcendental entire function of order $\pi/(2\pi-2\alpha)$ whose zeros lie on $L_0$ while its $1$-points lie on $L_1\cup L_{-1}$.
-It remains open whether this holds for all $\alpha\in(0,\pi/2)$; see the discussion at the end of the paper on possible generalizations of this theorem.
+This result has been extended in \cite{E1} to all $\alpha\in (0,\pi/3]$.
+It remains open whether such functions exist for $\alpha\in(\pi/3,\pi/2)$; see the discussion at the end of the paper on possible generalizations of this theorem.

-If $\alpha=\pi/2$, then, according to Theorem~\ref{thm1}, there is no transcendental entire function with infinitely many zeros on $L_0$ and infinitely many $1$-points on $L_1\cup L_{-1}$.
+If $\alpha=\pi/2$, then, according to Theorem~\ref{thm1}, there is no transcendental entire function with all zeros on $L_0$ and all $1$-points on $L_1\cup L_{-1}$, unless it omits $0$ or $1$.
 However, the entire function $f(z)=1/\Gamma(-z)$ has zeros on $L_0$ and $1$-points close to the imaginary axis.
 This follows from Stirling's formula.

-Finally, Theorem~\ref{thm3} implies that if $\alpha\in (\pi/2,\pi)$, then there is no transcendental entire function whose zeros are close to $L_0$ and whose $1$-points are close to $L_1\cup L_{-1}$.
+Finally, Theorem~\ref{thm3} implies that if $\alpha\in (\pi/2,\pi)$, then there is no transcendental entire function of finite order whose zeros are close to $L_0$ and whose $1$-points are close to $L_1\cup L_{-1}$.

-Theorems~\ref{thm1} and~\ref{thm2} answer questions 3.1 and 3.2 asked by Gary Gundersen in \cite{Gunder}.
-We thank him for drawing our attention to these questions and for interesting discussions which stimulated this work.
+This work was stimulated by questions asked by Gary Gundersen.
+We thank him for drawing our attention to these problems and for interesting discussions.
+We also thank the referee for very valuable comments.